-2.1 This Agreement will come into force on and from the date 7 days after the Agreement is approved by the Fair Work Commission and will remain in force up to and including 30 June 2017.
+2.1 This Agreement will come into force on and from the date 7 days after the Agreement is approved by the Fair Work Commission and will remain in force up to and including 30 June-September 20212017.

-[Note: This Agreement was approved by the Fair Work Commission on XXXXX and accordingly takes effect from XXXXX].
+[Note: This Agreement was approved by the Fair Work Commission on 5 December 2014 and accordingly takes effect from 12 December 2014].

-- 2.2 This is a single-enterprise Agreement made under Section 172 (2) of the Fair Work Act 2009. - 2.3 This Agreement operates to the exclusion of, and wholly replaces, all relevant awards and agreements which may otherwise, but for this clause, apply to those staff whose employment falls within the scope of this Agreement, except for the National Employment Standards.
+- 2.2 This is a single-enterprise Agreement made under Section 172 (2) of the Fair Work Act 2009. - 2.3 This Agreement operates to the exclusion of, and wholly replaces, all relevant awards and agreements which may otherwise, but for this clause, apply to those staff whose employment falls within the scope of this Agreement, except for the National Employment Standards (NES).
+Where there is an inconsistency between this Agreement and the NES, and the NES provides a greater benefit, the NES provision will apply to the extent of the inconsistency.
 There will be no further claims in matters related to this Agreement during its nominal term except where permitted by this Agreement. - 2.4 Where policies, codes, procedures, guidelines and other administrative arrangements of the University are referred to in this Agreement, the terms thereof are explicitly not incorporated into the Agreement and do not form part of the Agreement.
-The University will consult with the Professional Staff Consultative Committee on policy and guideline development that affects the working conditions of staff, and apply policies in a fair and consistent manner.
+The University will consult with the Professional

-- 2.5 The parties to this Agreement will commence negotiations for a replacement Agreement no later than three months before the expiry of this Agreement.
-This will include discussions on scheduling and resourcing. - 2.6 If any of the parties referred to in Clause 1.3 had, prior to the date this Agreement comes into force, commenced a process under any of the clauses of the University of Newcastle General Staff Enterprise Agreement 2010 listed below, those processes will continue to completion provided that the procedures set out in the comparable clauses of this Agreement (listed below) will be applied from the equivalent stage to that reached under the 2010 Agreement.
-The relevant clauses of the University of Newcastle General Staff Enterprise Agreement 2010 and their equivalents in this Agreement are as follows:
+- Staff Consultative Committee on policy and guideline development that affects the working conditions of staff, and apply policies in a fair and consistent manner. - 2.5 The parties to this Agreement will commence negotiations for a replacement Agreement no later than three months before the expiry of this Agreement.
+This will include discussions on scheduling and resourcing. - 2.6 If any of the parties referred to in Clause 1.3 had, prior to the date this Agreement comes into force, commenced a process under any of the clauses of the University of Newcastle General Professional Staff Enterprise Agreement 2010-2014 listed below, those processes will continue to completion provided that the procedures set out in the comparable clauses of this Agreement (listed below) will be applied from the equivalent stage to that reached under the 2010-2014 Agreement.
+The relevant clauses of the University of Newcastle General Professional Staff Enterprise Agreement 2010-2014 and their equivalents in this Agreement are as follows:

-University of Newcastle General Staff Enterprise Agreement 2010 University of Newcastle Professional Staff Enterprise Agreement 2014 11 Probation 11 Probation 12 Performance Concerns 12 Performance Concerns 13 Unsatisfactory Performance 13 Unsatisfactory Performance 14 Misconduct/Serious Misconduct 14 Misconduct/Serious Misconduct 20 Organisational Change 20 Organisational Change 22 Redeployment and Redundancy 22 Redeployment and Redundancy 26 Abandonment of Employment 26 Abandonment of Employment 27 Incapacity 27 Incapacity 71 Inquiry Officer 73 Inquiry Officer 72 Committee of Inquiry 74 Committee of Inquiry 73 Dispute Resolution Procedure 75 Dispute Resolution Procedure
+University of Newcastle General Professional Staff Enterprise Agreement 20102014 University of Newcastle Professional Staff Enterprise Agreement 20142018 11 Probation 10 Probation 12 Performance Concerns 11 Performance ConcernsManaging Underperformance 13 Unsatisfactory Performance 11 Unsatisfactory PerformanceManaging Underperformance 14 Misconduct/Serious Misconduct 12 Misconduct/Serious Misconduct 20 Organisational Change 20 Organisational Change 22 Redeployment and Redundancy 23 Redeployment and Redundancy 26 Abandonment of Employment 27 Abandonment of Employment 27 Incapacity 28 Incapacity 7 4 3 Inquiry Officer 723 Inquiry Officer 7 4 2 Committee of Inquiry 744 Committee of Inquiry 7 5 3 Dispute Resolution Procedure 755 Dispute Resolution Procedure